SebastianLopienski/lightning-talks-timer/README.md

 * `SECRET-TOKEN` - if not provided or empty, it will be randomly generated for you
 * `TALK-TIME` - duration of a talk, in minutes (default: 5)
 * `QA-TIME` - duration of Q&A, in minutes (default: 2)

+Once started, the *timer server* will output the URLs for the *timer display*, and the *control panel*.

 ### TODO